-A major exhibition of materials from the Banks Collection in the Spring semester of 2020 is entitled "Writing Across Genres."
+A major exhibition of materials from the Banks Collection and accompanying symposium, in the Spring semester of 2020, is entitled "Writing Across Genres."

 Collection description and information for researchers

 The Joanna Banks Collection may be understood as a collection of collections.
 In its totality, it represents a broad selection of African American book production, covering many subjects, published primarily from the mid-1960s to the present day.
 A small group of archival materials, including scrapbooks and photograph albums Banks assembled to document the many literature readings she attended, are also part of the collection.

 Particular strengths in the Banks Collection include these genres:

 - Works by and about Black women (over 3,000 volumes), including fiction, poetry, biographies and autobiographies in genres from history to social science to art.

 - Children’s literature (approximately 1,000 volumes), especially picture books highlighting Black children.